RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 The preamble code copies the CCP/BDOS to the correct location, and then checks for the existence of the BIOS.
 If the BIOS exists, and a valid drive is found, then control is passed directly to the CCP.
 This is the situation when a CP/M application overwrites the CCP, and it needs to be rewritten before control can be returned to it.

-If the CP/M BIOS doesn't exist or it doesn't have a valid drive, then control is returned to the preamble code to continue to load the CP/M BIOS and the ACIA and IDE drivers necessary for operation of the shell and CP/M.
+If the CP/M BIOS doesn't exist or it doesn't have a valid drive, then control is returned to the preamble code to continue to load the CP/M BIOS, the ACIA or SIO drivers, and the IDE drivers necessary for operation of the shell and CP/M.

 Control is then passed to the shell, that provides a simple command line interface to allow arbitrary FATFS files (pre-prepared as CP/M drives) to be passed to CP/M, and then CP/M booted.